 By the time you reach the ground again chances are you’ll be hungry so head to the Tik Tok Diner which is connected to the New Yorker hotel and have your first dinner in Manhattan.
 We chose to spend a few hours exploring the shops just up from the hotel but seeing as it’s been a long day already chances are you might just want to sleep.

-Awake this morning refreshed and ready to leave your hotel around 830am to wake the High Line down to Chelsea Market.
+Awake this morning refreshed and ready to leave your hotel around 830am to walk the High Line down to Chelsea Market.
 The old rail lines run above the city of Manhattan and provide a lovely half hour walk through the city with artwork through for you to see.
 Once you arrive at Chelsea Market at 9am grab yourself some breakfast (and a brownie for later from Fat Witches) as you explore the wonderful stalls full of local independent artists.